Blog > Conflict of Interest Explained: What It Is When It Occurs, and How to Manage It

 Conflict of Interest Explained: What It Is When It Occurs, and How to Manage It

-A conflict of interest occurs when personal interests or obligations interfere with professional duties, potentially compromising objectivity and fairness.
-These conflicts can arise in both business and personal contexts, each posing distinct challenges and consequences.
+A conflict of interest occurs when personal interests or relationships interfere with professional responsibilities, potentially compromising objectivity and fairness.
+These conflicts can arise in both business and personal contexts, each bringing distinct challenges and implications.
+Recognizing and managing them is essential to maintain trust and ethical decision-making.

 “It takes many good deeds to build a good reputation, and only one bad one to lose it.” – Benjamin Franklin.

-A conflict of interest arises when an individual’s personal interests, relationships, or activities interfere—or appear to interfere—with their ability to act in the organization’s best interests.
+A conflict of interest arises when an individual’s personal interests, relationships, or activities compromise their ability to act in the organization’s best interests.
+Take, for example, an employee approving a contract with a vendor they have personal ties to.
+Even if the decision is fair, the perception of favoritism can erode trust and harm credibility.

 What Is a Conflict of Interest?